noahpierau/articles/decred-messaging-proposal.md

 The details above are on the website, but the narrative does not have a clear through line.

 Technology can be world leading, but if the story doesn't connect, the tech alone won't matter.
-The reverse is also true - great storytelling will take you a long way, but if there aren't strong foundations to back up your claims, then trust will be shortlived..
+The reverse is also true.
+Great storytelling will take you a long way, but if there aren't strong foundations to back up your claims, then trust will be shortlived.

-### Things to consider
+#### Things to consider

 - The order of text really matters - prioritise.
 - Aim for reduction and simplicity at every stage - this will create impact.
 - Consider the messaging is aimed at reaching and influencing - test it out on people / maybe discuss ideas on reddit.

-### Key questions
+#### Key questions

-- What is the core insight at the heart of your messaging proposal?
+What is the core insight at the heart of the message?

-- Which audience/s is your proposal aimed at and why?
+Which audience is the narrative aimed at and why?

+## Examination of current proposal

+The proposed new messaging is Stakeholder-Governed Sound Money that is more Fair.

+Personally, i think it lacks creativity and vision.
+It's trying to describe the project but uses the wrong words (or words that do not resonate with me).

+1. every crypto project is stakeholder governed, so that's not unique to DCR.
+Especially when you use a wide definition of the term stakeholder (benevolent dictators also hold coins).
+The differentiator rather is: permissionless formal governance systems that are resistant to censorship.
+2. while i don't know much about sound money, in two definitions i could find via duckduckgo it says: "Sound money is money that is not prone to sudden appreciation or depreciation in purchasing power over the long term" and "Sound money definition is - money not liable to sudden appreciation or depreciation in value : stable money".
+It seems the word "sound" does not really apply to DCR in this definition, because the price at which DCR was valued has changed significantly over the last few years.
+3. the RFP also mentioned "fair" which is another risky word choice.
+The question "fair for whom" is relevant here.
+Maybe Decred is fair to people who picked up DCR for a low price?
+Because for others it may not feel fair.

 ## Summarise your changes here

-What would the tagline change to?: Stakeholder-Governed Sound Money
+What would the tagline change to?
+Decred supports independent communities around the world DCR is community money that is Secure, Adaptable, Sustainable

 What other changes would you make (be detailed)?:

-Do these changes impact any other aspects of the site?:
+Do these changes impact any other aspects of the site?

+===

 For example:

-- This theme will have a box on the front page and its own page, as with Secure, Adaptable and Sustainable.

 ### Amend / Change copy here: